Anti-Turkish sentiment: United States

 Anti-Turkism first appeared in the United States during World War I, when the Armenian genocide began and was reported by American newspapers.
 These reports had reinforced a sense of solidarity to Armenians and increasingly anti-Turkish rhetorics in the United States, with the Turks being equally seen as a barbaric people.

 Israel

-As a result of the increasing Anti-Zionist by Turkish President Recep Tayyip Erdoğan, Turkish-Israeli relations have been greatly damaged.
-However, Israelis have generally reserved criticism for only the Turkish government.
+As a result of the increasing Anti-Zionist and antisemitic sentiment by Turkish President Recep Tayyip Erdoğan, and growing Israeli assertiveness, in particular toward the issue over the Armenian genocide, Turkish-Israeli relations have been greatly damaged.
+However, Israelis have generally reserved criticism for only the Turkish government, partly due to their tie with fellow Turkic Azerbaijan.